iqbalmohomed/clampify/README.md

 # Instructions/Demo:

-Initially, we have added a CLI component so that VIFs can be created and deleted by hand.
-This will be automated in the future and tied into the swarm agent directly or hooked into a registry such as etcd.
+There are two ways to use Clampify.
+First, you can use it as a CLI tool to create/delete VIFs and attach them to a Docker container.
+Second, you can run Clampify as an agent.
+In this mode, it will watch the stream of events being published by the Docker Daemon and add an interface to the container hooked into an exisiting Neutron network.

+### Clampify as a CLI tool:

-##### To create a VIF, provide the name of a neutron network and an arbitrary name to use for the network namespace:
+#### To create a VIF, provide the name of a neutron network and an arbitrary name to use for the network namespace:

 root@vizio-devswarm-host1:~/gocode/src/github.rtp.raleigh.ibm.com/clampify# go run clampify.go create demo-net blue

-##### To delete a previously created VIF, provide the port ID of the corresponding Neutron port and the name of the network namespace:
+#### To delete a previously created VIF, provide the port ID of the corresponding Neutron port and the name of the network namespace:

 go run clampify.go delete 64f4d2de-fa88-4238-8c51-045cea76aed4 blue

-# To check if things are working:
+#### To check if things are working:
 (on the compute node, run:)
 (this will run a python webserver on port 8000 inside the network namespace) ip netns exec blue python -m SimpleHTTPServer